Household Hazardous Waste: A Guide for Texans

 Empty bottles (cleaners): Empty plastic containers that held cleaners or chemicals can be recycled as other similar plastics.
 Before recycling, first triple rinse your empty container.

-Paint (partially full or usable): Partially used paint can last for years if stored properly!
+Paint (partially full or usable): If stored properly, partially used paint can last for years!
 Consider using leftover paint on future projects or for touchup later on.
 Increase the life of your leftover paint by doing the following:

 - Cover the opening with plastic wrap.